 In a large SAN with multiple copy sets, accomplishing merges, full copies, or normalization can take an extremely long time.
-The following techniques can decrease the time involved:
+The following techniques can decrease the time involved in a DRM environment with HSG80 controllers:

 - Set up and normalize all copy sets at the same location with direct Fibre Channel connections, and then move the remote hardware to the remote site for normal operations.
 Note that new copy sets will then normalize at the slower link speeds. - Increase your link bandwidth while normalization is taking place. - Determine what data must absolutely be available in a short time after a disaster, and put that data into a copy set.
+This applies not only to HSG80 controllers, but also with HSV controllers.
 Back up all other data using other non-realtime backup methods.